mars-sim/mars-sim/README.md

 mars-sim loosely follows the *Mars Direct Mission Plan* (by Robert Zubrin) and has 8 basic settlement templates to choose from.
 The first template is a *Mars Direct Plan (MDP) Phase 1* base with 4 settlers.
 The next template is a *MDP Phase 2* base with 8 settlers.
 Then a *MDP Phase 3* base has 12 settlers.
-An *Alpha Base* has 24 settlers.
-A *Hub Base* has 36 settlers.
-A *Sector Base* has 120 settlers.
+An *Alpha Base* has 36 settlers.
+A *Hub Base* has 56 settlers.
+A *Sector Base* has 136 settlers.
 Besides, players may build a *Trading Outpost* or a *Mining Depot* near sites with high mineral concentrations.

-Each country of origin and sponsor has unique template that house various types of buildings.
+Each sponsoring agency or country of origin has unique templates that house various types of buildings.
-Altogether, there is a total of 32 unique [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.
+Altogether, there is a total of 37 unique [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.

 ## Settlement Development

-The goals in mars-sim include populating Mars with human settlements, outposts, weather station, communication towers, and, in future, road/train network.
-First, a sponsor decides the location of a landing site and provides initial guidance over the development of its settlements.
+The goals in mars-sim include populating Mars with human settlements, outposts, weather stations, communication towers, and, in future, transportation corridors such as road/train/plane network.
+Initially, a sponsor decides the location of a landing site and provides specific guidance over the development of its settlements such as mission agendas and [objectives](https://github.com/mars-sim/mars-sim/wiki/Settlement-Objective).
-Eventually, each settlement will evolve and develop its own laws and governance and its previously stated mission agendas and [objectives](https://github.com/mars-sim/mars-sim/wiki/Settlement-Objective).
+.
+Eventually, settlements will outgrow these goals and develop its own laws and governance and evolve at their own pace.

 ## Economics

-In terms of [economics](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Good Value** system, which keeps track of the supply and demand on each good and resource.
-As there is no standard currency established on Mars yet, settlers barter trades and do deliveries with neighboring settlements by keeping track of the credits and deficit based on the VPs of the exchange of resources in a Trading mission or Delivery mission.
+In terms of [economics](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Value Point** (VP) system, which keeps track of the supply and demand on each good and resource.
+As there is no standard currency established on Mars yet, settlers barter trades and do deliveries with neighboring settlements by keeping track of credits and deficits based upon the VPs due to the exchange of resources from trading or delivery missions.

 ## Authorities